The Spencer Davis Group: Breakthrough success

-The group's first professional recording was a cover version of "Dimples".
-At the end of 1965 they gained their first number one single with "Keep On Running".
-In 1966, they followed this with "Somebody Help Me" and "When I Come Home".
-They had one single issued in the US on Fontana, as well as "Keep On Running" and "Somebody Help Me" on Atco, but due to lack of promotion, none of these singles gained airplay or entered the American charts.
+The group's first professional recording was a cover version of "Dimples", released as a single in 1964.
+In late 1965, they gained their first No. 1 single with "Keep On Running", written by reggae musician Jackie Edwards.
+In 1966, they followed this with another Jackie Edwards-written No. 1 hit "Somebody Help Me" and the Top 20 hit "When I Come Home", this song a collaboration between Edwards and Steve Winwood.
+"Keep On Running" and "Somebody Help Me" were issued as singles in the US on Atco during 1966, but due to lack of promotion, neither of them gained airplay or entered the American charts.

 For the German market, the group released a medley of "Det war in Schöneberg, im Monat Mai" and "Mädel ruck ruck ruck an meine grüne Seite" (the first is from a 1913 Berlin operetta, the second is a Swabian traditional) as a tribute single for that audience, Davis having studied in West Berlin in the early 1960s.
+In late 1966 and early 1967, the group achieved two more hits with "Gimme Some Lovin'", which went Top 5, and "I'm a Man", which was in the Top 10.

-By the end of 1966 and the beginning of 1967, the group released two more hits, "Gimme Some Lovin'" and "I'm a Man".
-Both of them sold over one million copies, and were awarded gold record status.
-These tracks proved to be their two best-known successes, especially in the U.S. (where they had signed to United Artists).
-Jimmy Miller was their producer.
+Both of them sold over one million copies and were awarded gold record status.
+"Gimme Some Lovin'" was written by Davis and the Winwood brothers, while "I'm a Man" was written by Steve Winwood and the group's producer Jimmy Miller.
+The tracks proved to be their breakthrough in the US, where they were now signed to United Artists Records, both going Top 10 there.

-The group starred in The Ghost Goes Gear (1966), a British musical comedy film, directed by Hugh Gladwish, and also featuring Sheila White and Nicholas Parsons.
-The plot involved the group in a stay at the childhood home of their manager, a haunted manor house in the English countryside.
-The film would later be considered a mistake by Winwood.
+In 1966, the group starred in The Ghost Goes Gear, a British musical comedy film, directed by Hugh Gladwish, and also featuring Sheila White and Nicholas Parsons.
+It was not well received and Winwood later considered it a career mistake.